Nitrogen Mineralization in High-Elevation Hay Meadow Soils for Improved Fertility Management

 Education and outreach results:

-So far, we have remained on our educational objectives timeline by focusing our initial efforts on educational objective 2.
-We have successfully developed our core group of ranchers who have learned about our project and receive regular communication about its progress.
+For objective 2, we focused our initial efforts in early 2023 by successfully developing our core group of ranchers who learned about our project and received regular communication about its progress.
 We currently have a group of eight ranchers who have been educated on our project design and justification.
 Of these eight ranchers, four were directly present in the field at project initiation.
 Of the four who were present, two directly participated in creating incubation cores, installing them in the field, and collecting samples.

 Communicaiton frequency among the core ranchers varies.
 Three are highly involved and interested in the study and communicate with us multiple times a month.
 Two are interested and communicate monthly.
 The remaining three are harder to reach out to and have received communication and education about our study design and justification at the initiation of the study and one follow-up communication 6-8 weeks later.

-One rancher has shared our research and objectives with a local agronomic professional who in turn met with us to discuss our project and how it relates to soil fertility in meadows.
-This confirmed that our focus on training a core group of ranchers leads to natural dissemination of knowledge in the broader agricultural community.
+One rancher has shared our research and objectives with a local agronomic professional who in turn met with us to discuss our project in fall 2023.

 2 Farmers intend/plan to change their practice(s)